godlessendeavor/fav-player/README.md

   DATABASE_PORT: port to connect to the database
   DATABASE_USER: username of the database
   ACCESS_TOKEN: access token to connect to the database admin
-  APP_PORT: port to connect to the APP
+  MUSICDB_PORT: port to connect to the APP
 ```

 Deployment